NIRSpec Bright Source Limits

 NIRSpec bright source observing limits (saturation levels)

-The bright end sensitivities are presented here for a test case of 3 NIRSpec observing modes: integral field unit (IFU), multi-object spectroscopy (MOS), and fixed slits (FS).
-The curves for bright limits define the flux that is just below the detector saturation limit at the presented wavelengths for each NIRSpec filter-grating configuration.
+The bright end sensitivities are presented here for the test case of 4 NIRSpec observing modes: integral field unit (IFU), multi-object spectroscopy (MOS), fixed slits (FS), and bright object time series (BOTS).
+The curves for bright limits define the flux that is just below the detector saturation limit at the presented wavelengths for each NIRSpec grating/filter pair.
 The parameters used for the test cases for each mode are defined below.
+Parameters not explicitly mentioned use ETC default values.

 Target calculation parameters (common for all modes):